 Construction of the Bakers Gully Reservoirs

 Bright’s water supply was originally sourced from two reservoirs in Bakers Gully.
 The first Bakers Gully Reservoir (the lower reservoir) was constructed in 1891 and had a capacity of 9.1 megalitres.
-This was followed by the construction of a higher reservoir in 1912, with a capacity of 13.6 megalitres.
+This was followed by the construction of a higher reservoir in 1912, with a greater capacity of 13.6 megalitres.
 The reservoirs were connected to the town reticulation system by a 250 mm main.
 However, the creek in Bakers Gully didn’t flow for several months of the year, therefore it was required to pump from the Ovens River directly into the reticulation system during the drier months of the year.

 Bright Waterworks Trust Constructs new Pump Reservoir